NataliiaDanchenko/Todo_List/README.md

 # Todo List App

-## This is a simple task management app using React, Redux and TypeScript.
+## This is a simple task management app using React, Redux and TypeScript

 ### 🛠️ Technologies